OpenSourceBrain/PotjansDiesmann2014/Comparison.md

 **10% scaled down version**

-Note 1: 10% of cells recorded & plotted on left.<br/>
+Note 1: 10% of cells in the network are included in rasterplots on the left.<br/>
-Note 2: rasterplot includes first 200ms to enable comparison between implementations at startup, but firing rates are calculated on 200-1000ms.
+Note 2: rasterplots include first 200ms to enable comparison between implementations at startup, but firing rates on right are calculated on 200-1000ms.
 <table>
 <tr>
 <td><img alt="NEST SLI raster" src="images/nestsli_rasterplot_0.1.png" height="300"/></td>